Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 |  ├──augmented/: Where augmented images are stored after the preprocess.
 |  ├──splits/: Where the final, splitted (train, valid, test) versions are stored for training.
 |  └──initial.zip: Background class initial data to use with roboflow dataset.
+├──models/: Where models are stored.
+|  ├──best:/ Last models kept for future retraining.
+Models saved in Keras format.
+|  └──deploy/: For models deployed to the cloud.
+Models saved in Tensorflow Lite format.
 └──service/: Where the rest of the python code is located (employed by the pipelines mostly).
 ```

 ###### NOTE: Some of the paths may be missing and are created when following the [installation instructions](#Installation).

+An already pretrained model is provided (`models/best/welding_0.pb`) to save time with the first training, which may be slow with low-spec machines.
+More info on how the models are managed is provided later.

 ## Cloud